Posted: 3:55 pm Thursday, June 1st, 2017

 Fulfilling a campaign promise, President Donald Trump on Thursday announced that he would withdraw the United States from a landmark world agreement on climate change, arguing the Paris accords do more economic damage to the U.S. than help in terms of cleaning up the environment.

-“I cannot in good conscience support a deal that harms the United States,” the President said during a sun-splashed event in the White House Rose Garden, as he said he was still open to new negotiations that would not be a negative economic impact on the U.S.
+“I cannot in good conscience support a deal that harms the United States,” the President said during a sun-splashed event in the White House Rose Garden.

 Mr. Trump said the Paris deal would cost the U.S. trillions in economic development, and millions of jobs, as he charged the accord would do little to rein in big polluters like China and India, and would only give them an “economic edge” over the U.S.